THE BURGENLAND BUNCH NEWS - No. 154

 "now I want to show you something" and drove us to Gerersdorf.
 We enjoyed it

 immensely.
-Buildings from all over southern Burgenland had been removed to
+Buildings from all over southern Burgenland had been moved to

-property was purchased by the Kisser family from Vienna with the idea of
+was purchased by the Kisser family from Vienna with the idea of transferring

 from final ruin.
 They were fascinated by the beauty of Southern Burgenland's

 rural timber architecture, with its thatched rooflines.
 In 1973, a farmhouse

 from Tschanigraben was the first addition followed by a Kellerstöckl (a wine

 storehouse).
 The ensemble opened to the public in 1976 with six buildings

 A Society of Friends was eventually formed and in 1996, took over the